House Party (1990 film): Reception and legacy

 House Party was met with critical acclaim.
-On Rotten Tomatoes, the film has a 94% approval rating based on 31 reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the film has a 94% approval rating based on 34 reviews.
 The website's critical consensus reads, "House Party is a light, entertaining teen comedy with an infectious energy."
 On Metacritic, the film has a weighted average score of 76 out of 100, based on 15 critics, indicating "generally favorable" reviews.
 The film has since become a cult classic.

 Roger Ebert of the Chicago Sun-Times gave it three out of four stars and commended its "energy and exuberance".
 He called the film "wall-to-wall with exuberant song and dance" and stated, "the musical is a canvas used by the director, Reginald Hudlin, to show us black teenagers with a freshness and originality that's rare in modern movies".

 The film received seven nominations at the 1991 Independent Spirit Awards.
-Film director Reginald Hudlin was nominated for Best Director), Christopher "Kid" Reid was nominated for Best Male Lead), Tisha Campbell and A.J.
-Johnson were both nominated for Best Supporting Female), Robin Harris was nominated for Best Supporting Male), and the film's cinematographer Peter Deming was nominated for the Best Cinematography.
+Film director Reginald Hudlin was nominated for Best Director, Christopher "Kid" Reid was nominated for Best Male Lead, Tisha Campbell and A.J.
+Johnson were both nominated for Best Supporting Female, Robin Harris was nominated for Best Supporting Male, and the film's cinematographer Peter Deming was nominated for the Best Cinematography.
 The film was also nominated for Best First Feature, but lost to Whit Stillman's Metropolitan.

 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+On January 27, 2026, the film was given a home video release on The Criterion Collection.